cc-adminn/horror-hospital-areeb-24/README.md

 ## Functionalities to fix

-1. On-screen interaction buttons should be displayed accordingly
+1. Use on lever doesn't work right now (Low Priority)
 2. Sprites are not accurate
-3. Item switcher has problems
+3. Item switcher is disabled on mobile (Low Priority)
-4. Zoom has conflicts with throw and zoom
+4. Zoom has conflicts with drag rigidbody
-5. Sprites for take and examine works differently in player mode and examine mode
-6. Player features should disable and enable on-screen buttons
-7. User can assign shortcuts on his own (Low Priority)
+5. User is unable to assign shortcuts on his own (Low Priority)

 ## List of working functionalities